 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balances provide detailed information about the School's most significant funds.
-The School operates one fund, a General Fund to account for its general operations and internal account activities.
-For reporting purposes, the General Fund is considered the major fund for financial reporting purposes.
+The School operates two funds, a General Fund to account for its general operations and internal account activities and a Capital Projects Fund to account for capital outlay funds.
+The School has elected to all Funds as major funds of the School.